wintermi/csharp-tmbundle/README.markdown

 ## History

-### Version 2

-This is a substantial rewrite of the original C# bundle heavily inspired by the Java bundle.
+* Rewrite of the original C# bundle heavily inspired by the Java bundle in readiness for TextMate 2.x

-It has a hierarchical definition, allowing inner classes, etc. The symbol list will show up to several layers deep.
-Regions are marked in the symbol list as well at an appropriate depth.

-### Version 1

-The original bundle was designed for use by TextMate 1.x and the e-Text Editor (Windows), so if you have issues with Version 2 of the bundle, please report a bug.

-If you need access to the original bundle, then this has been tagged on GitHub and made available to download.
-[C# Bundle v1.0](https://github.com/wintermi/csharp-tmbundle/zipball/v1.0)
+* Removed TextMate 1.x bundle as no longer supported